 All religions have something to offer in the way of wisdom and discovery.
 However, they also have the potential to mislead, control and limit growth.
 Most modern (major) religions today have been corrupted to some degree or another.
 In many cases, they have taken valuable ancient knowledge/wisdom/teachings and twisted that information into something that serves the political, economic and social control agendas of the ruling class (and their overlords).

-In my view, spirituality is a deeply personal experience and should not necessarily be confined/restricted to one particular belief system.
+In my view, spirituality is a deeply personal experience that should not necessarily be confined or restricted to one particular belief system.
 Every culture on Earth has valuable wisdom to share.
 To deny that potential for knowledge and understanding, is to deny our own potential for growth.

-There is no one “right” religion or religious belief.
-No single religion is going to "save” it’s followers.
-There is no chosen people (only the "gods" choose people).
-God (however you personally define that concept) is within all of us regardless of religion, culture, or color.
+From the perspective of spirituality, there is no one right religion or religious belief system.
+No single religion is going to "save" its followers.
+There are no "chosen" people (only the "gods" choose people).
+God (however you may personally define this concept) is within all of us regardless of religion, culture, or color.
 Therefore, the "savior" is also within each and every one of us.

-Sin is a religious control concept/term.
-Sin does not encourage growth.
-It ties us to the Church (i.e. accept that we all sinners, therefore it's ok to sin, just make sure you come back to the Church to absolve your sins).
+Historically, the concept of sin has been used mostly as a mechanism of control in the Church.
+Sin does not encourage growth, rather it ties us to the Church (i.e accept that we all sinners, therefore it's ok to sin, just make sure that we come back to the Church to absolve our sins).
 There is something deeply disturbing about this way of thinking.
-Where is the learning/growth in this process?
+Where is the learning and growth in this process?

 Making mistakes and learning are part of our natural spiritual growth process.
 This is why we are here.
 The real sin would be if we didn't learn from our mistakes (there was no growth) and we continued along the same destructive path because we were taught that there is no escape from sin.
-Or if we stood still and gave in to oppression/tyranny because we were taught that we would be saved by an external god or deity sometime in the future.
+Perhaps an even greater sin would be if we stood still and gave in to oppression and tyranny because we were taught that we would be saved by an external god or deity sometime in the future.